Applied Physical Sciences

 155 Caudill, CB# 3050

-The basics of data acquisition and hardware interfacing using LabVIEW graphical programming.
-This software is an excellent tool that enables your computer to communicate with the instruments in your lab.
-LabView can also further process and display the data from these instruments.
-This course is taught in an abbreviated session (May 26 – June 4), 9AM – Noon daily.
+Learn how your computer can interact with sensors or instruments using LabVIEW graphical programming.
+This software also makes it easy to develop a professional and sophisticated user interface.
+Programming experience is helpful but not necessary.
+This course is taught in an abbreviated session (May 11 – May 20, 2022), 9AM – 11AM daily.
 Students will be required to have a copy of LabView software on their laptops before the beginning of the course.
 This software is available free through a UNC software license.
 More information about this software will be provided to students before the course begins.
 This course is graded on a pass/fail basis.

-APPL 490 3D Printing Technology and Practice (1)
+APPL 121 3D Printing Technology and Practice (1) ****Canceled****